Online focus group discussion on the UNESCO Futures of Education: Learning to Become

 3. Implications for Learning.

-The event will be held upon invitation and will not be live-streamed.
+The event was held upon invitation and was not be live-streamed.
 A summary of the main contributions will be made and available on the GUNi website.
 Stay tuned!

 List of participants: